Ryan Villamael

 To me, this process is a form of emotional forensics, an investigation of history, loss, and the ways we piece ourselves together by slicing and cutting away the ties that bind, allowing ourselves to create our own narratives by reconciling with our past.

-Villamael’s works, ranging from stand-alone soft sculptures to large-scale pieces to immense installations, have gone far and wide.
-In 2015, his exhibition, Isles, received the Ateneo Art Award, which presented the artist studio residency grants at La Trobe University Visual Arts Center in Bendigo, Australia, Artesan Gallery in Singapore, and Liverpool Hope University in Liverpool, United Kingdom.
+Villameal holds a BFA with a major in painting from the University of the Philippines.
+In 2015, His exhibition Isles received the Ateneo Art Award, which allowed him to participate in studio residency grants at La Trobe University Visual Arts Center in Bendigo, Australia, Artesan Gallery in Singapore, and Liverpool Hope University in Liverpool, United Kingdom.
 The following year, Villamael participated in the Singapore Biennale and, in 2018, in the Biwako Biennale in Japan.
-He has exhibited at the Palais de Tokyo in Paris, MAIIAM Contemporary Art Museum in Chiang Mai, Para Site in Hong Kong, Mizuma Gallery and the Arts House in Singapore, ROH Projects in Jakarta, and the Metropolitan Museum in Manila.
-Currently, Villamael divides his time between Los Baños and Manila.

 My work uses the process of paper-cutting as a way to mediate and meditate upon history, collective memory, and the interpenetrating layers that constitute a locality.
 This process initially started out of necessity instead of desire—at the onset of my art-making practice, it was one of the few mediums I could afford to do.
 But out of economic considerations, it has grown into a practice of concept as much as cutting—liberating the material to become an arbiter of meaning.